aaaaatoz/iotworkshop/README.md

   git checkout step2
   cd ..
   ~~~~
-- create a thing via console - Door
+- create a thing via console(https://console.aws.amazon.com/iot/home?region=us-east-1#/thinghub) - called Door - keep all as default then choose "create thing without certificate"
-- attach the certificate to the thing
+- attach the certificate to the thing in the certificate console
 - detach the full iot policy and attach the IoTWorkshop-job-policy policy
 - copy the iot-job.py from the repository to the current directory
   ~~~~
-  cp -rp iotworkshop/iot-job.py .
+  cp -rp ./iotworkshop/iot-job.py .
+  chmod a+x ./iot-job.py
   read the iot job file to understand how it works
   ~~~~
 - prepare the job artifacts: